 The second level on which I've been thinking about this review has to do with degrees of certainty.
 My unease is well captured by this juxtaposition:

 Faksh: "Is the new open Arab public sphere really paving the road to a liberal, pluralist politics, as the author seems to imply?
 The answer is simply no." (p.793)

-and authenticity, is one of the most pivotal questions shaping the Arab
+Voices: "Whether the Arab public sphere develops in a liberal direction or in a populist direction, consumed by questions of identity and authenticity, is one of the most pivotal questions shaping the Arab future." (p.27)

 I understand (and to some extent share) the widespread skepticism about the new Arab public's liberalism or about its democratizing potential, and Faksh offers interesting arguments in support of his skepticism (and draws some of his support from my own evidence).
 But I am troubled by such a direct, confident answer to such complex and unpredictable questions.
 Voices of the New Arab Public presents the rise of new media and public argument as a powerful set of forces reshaping the deep structure of Arab politics.
 But such deep structural changes will necessarily have complex, unpredictable implications: they will differentially empower a wide range of actors and movements; they will generate a backlash from those powerful forces threatened by the changes; they will shape the political impact of all kinds of other events and actors (whether events in Iraq and Lebanon, or elections in the region, or al-Qaeda's campaigns).
 The forces unleashed by the new Arab public have barely begun to be studied by political scientists.
 Faksh would be better served posing his perspective as a question, a competing hypothesis, than as a confident empirical assertion of fact - as would we all.